elainebroche-dev/anagram/README.md

         5. Once the user is ready to move on, they click the "Continue" button to move to the next question/anagram.
 The progress bar and question number features at the bottom of the screen are updated, a new question is displayed and the timer is refreshed.
         6. As mentioned, on answering question 10, the "Check Answer" button changes to an "End Round" button, when the user clicks on this they get feedback for the full round of questions.

-    - Clicking the "X" at the top left of the screen will bring the user back to the "Select Topic" screen.
+    - Clicking the "<<" at the top left of the screen will bring the user back to the "Select Topic" screen.

       ![Play Game](documentation/to be written)

 -   __F06 Anagram Timer__
     - On the Play Game screen, the user is given 60 seconds to enter their answer to the current anagram question.
 The timer is presented as a bar at the top of the screen which reduces in width to show the decreasing time remaining.

-    - The timer is stopped if the "Check Answer" button is clicked or if the user clicks the "X" on the top left of the screen to return to the "Select Topic" screen.
+    - The timer is stopped if the "Check Answer" button is clicked or if the user clicks the "<<" on the top left of the screen to return to the "Select Topic" screen.

       ![Timer](documentation/to be written)